bsdpot/potluck/vault/README.md

 # Architecture
 * vault-unseal: is initialized and unsealed.
 The root token creates a transit key that enables the other Vaults auto-unseal.
 This Vault server is not a part of the cluster.
 * vault-clone-1: is initialized and unsealed automatically with the passed in wrapped unseal key.
-Joins raft cluster after unsealing, sets up PKI.
+Joins raft cluster after unsealing, sets up PKI and generates a bunch of temporary certificates.
 * vault-clone-2: is initialized and unsealed automatically with the passed in NEW wrapped unseal key.
 Joins raft cluster after unsealing, sets up PKI.
+Needs to have SSH key from vault leader.
 * vault-clone-n+: is initialized and unsealed automatically with the passed in NEW wrapped unseal key.
 Joins raft cluster after unsealing, sets up PKI.
+Needs to have SSH key from vault leader.

 # Usage